noteed/nginx-hackage/README.md

 # Hackage mirror as static files

 Generate a static web site acting as a local Hackage server.
-The offered packages are currently a subset of the real Hackage, managed by a manually edited file.
+The offered packages can be a subset of the real Hackage, managed by a manually edited file.

+The result, slightly modified, is visible at http://hackage.reesd.com/.

 ## Index

-All .cabal files of all packages are available at two locations:
+On the real Hackage, all .cabal files of all packages are available at two
+locations:

     https://hackage.haskell.org/packages/index.tar.gz
     https://hackage.haskell.org/packages/archive/00-index.tar.gz

 The second location is a redirect to the first one.
 I guess it is necessary for older cabal-install versions.
-Note that HTTP is available too.
-HTTP is actually a necessity for `cabal-install`.
+Note that HTTP is available too and is actually a necessity for `cabal-install`.

 That file is roughly 7.1 M. The structure of the index is as follow: